Skip to content

 Can I use Eugene for TRT monitoring after a FORM consult?

 Yes — this is one of the clearest use cases.
-After FORM produces the specialist protocol, a Eugene GP (or any GP) can manage ongoing TRT monitoring, repeat bloodwork referrals, and script renewals.
-The FORM protocol document makes this handoff clean.
+FORM provides the specialist bloodwork and an expert-reviewed interpretation; a Eugene GP (or any GP) decides on and manages ongoing treatment, monitoring, repeat bloodwork referrals, and script renewals.
+The FORM report makes that handoff clean.

 Not sure which fits?
 Message us — we'll tell you straight if FORM isn't the right tool for your question.